MichelDeudon/angela-biancofiore/content/en/publication/pasolini/index.md

 ---
 title: 'Pasolini.
-Devenir d’une création'
+Becoming of a creation'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here